DrugLib.com — Drug Information Portal

 Clinical Trials Related to Permapen (Penicillin)

-The purpose of this study is to determine if Azithromycin, a drug approved for treatment of other infections, is as affective for syphilis therapy is as the usual treatment.
-Approximately 600 healthy adults, who are HIV-negative, age 18 to 55 years of age with primary, secondary or early latent syphilis, will be participating in this research study.
-Volunteers will be enrolled in 4 cities of the United States and in Madagascar.
-Participants will be chosen randomly (by chance) to receive one of 2 study drugs: Benzathine Penicillin given as one dose (2 shots in the buttocks) or 4 tablets of Azithromycin.
-Over 2 years, 10 visits are required.
-Procedures will include blood samples, physical exam, and swabs of sores.
-For subjects who report history of Penicillin allergy will be given either 2.
-0 g of oral Azithromycin or 100 mg Doxycycline taken orally, twice a day for 14 days.
+The purpose of this study is to determine if azithromycin, a drug approved for treatment of other infections, is as effective for syphilis (a sexually transmitted disease) as the standard treatment.
+Approximately 600 healthy adults, who are HIV-negative, ages 18 to 55 years of age, with primary, secondary or early latent syphilis, will participate in this research study.
+Volunteers will be enrolled in 5 U. S. cities and in Madagascar.
+Participants will be chosen randomly (by chance) to receive 1 of 2 study drugs: benzathine penicillin given (2 shots in the buttocks) or 4 tablets of azithromycin.
+Subjects who report a history of a penicillin allergy will be given either 2.
+0 g of oral azithromycin or 100 mg doxycycline taken orally, twice a day for 14 days.
+Over 2 years, 10 visits will be required.
+Procedures will include blood samples, physical exams, and swabs of sores.

 more trials >>